 Important Information About Changing Locales on Windows with Java Applications Installed

-An incompatibility relating to the rules that govern locale settings was detected when WFM Web and Daemon applications are running on Windows operating systems with Java 7.
+An incompatibility was detected when WFM Web and Daemon applications are running on Windows operating systems with Java 7 relating to the rules that govern locale settings.
 (See article #4700857 on the vendor website www.oracle.com.)

-Changes to the WFM local settings are made in different locations depending on which Java version you are using.
+Changes to the WFM local settings are made in different locations, depending which Java version you are using.
 In Java 7, the Display language settings determine the locale settings.
 In Java 6, the Regional Settings dialog in Control Panel determine the locale settings.

-Also, if you are installing WFM on Windows versions earlier than Windows Vista such as Windows 2003 or Windows XP, you cannot set the display language because these operating systems always use the language selected during installation and the locale settings cannot be changed.
+Also, if you are installing WFM on Windows versions earlier than Windows Vista—for example, Windows 2003 or Windows XP—you cannot set the display language, because the these OSs always use the language that is selected during installation meaning, the local settings cannot be changed.

 You can use one of two workarounds to set a different locale setting for WFM applications: